Guba-Khachmaz Economic Region

 Guba-Khachmaz Economic Region (Quba-Xaçmaz iqtisadi rayonu) is one of the 14 economic regions of Azerbaijan.
 It borders Russia to the north, as well as the economic regions of Shaki-Zagatala, Mountainous Shirvan, and Absheron-Khizi.
 It has an area of 6960 km2.
 Its population was estimated to be at 558.7 thousand people in January 2021.
 The entire territory of the region falls into the geographically European part of Azerbaijan.

 Divisions

 Administrative districts of the economic region include Shabran, Khachmaz, Guba, Gusar, and Siyazan.

 Geography

 The territory of the region is 6960 km2, 8.8% of the country.
 It is divided into four zones: plains, foothills, middle and high mountains.
-It is the only region of Azerbaijan to be located within the European continent.
+It is the only region of Azerbaijan alongside parts of Khizi District to be located within the European continent.

 Climate

 The climate of the region has special topographic characteristic with four different zones.
 Clime types are divided into hot in the plain zones, cold-humid and cold in the mountain zones.